Stronger Together

 After our friends death, my husband blamed himself, because in his mind, if he had of gone, it would have been my husband driving the truck that fateful day that drove over an IED explosive device which killed our friend.
 He struggled with the belief that it should have been him who died that day, leaving our friend to return home to his new wife and children from a previous marriage.

-Over several years, my husband refused counselling stating that he was fine, and did not require support.
-He continued to refuse/ beunable to acknowledge that he had not come to terms with what had happened along with other events he had previously experienced, and this only got worse as he was medically transitioned with very little support from the Army and our subsequent relocation to Australia, as I am an Australian citizen by birth.
+Over several years, my husband refused counselling, stating that he was fine, and did not require support.
+He continued to refuse/ be-unable to acknowledge that he had not come to terms with what had happened along with other events he had previously experienced, and this only got worse as he was medically transitioned with very little support from the Army and our subsequent relocation to Australia, as I am an Australian citizen by birth, and dual British citizen thanks to my dad being born in the UK.

-I want to also share 2 songs which for me best represent the emotions and experiences of being a military wife/spouse, including the strength and resilience have.
-The first one is ‘Wherever You Are’ written by Paul Melor for Gareth Malone for the documentary where Gareth formed the first Miltary Wives Choir in the UK back in 2011.
+I also want to share 2 songs, which, for me, best represent the emotions and experiences of being a military wife/spouse, including the strength and resilience we have.
+The first one is ‘Wherever You Are’, written by Paul Melor for Gareth Malone for the documentary where Gareth formed the first Miltary Wives Choir in the UK back in 2011.
 The lyrics were penned from letters that the wives had written to or received from their spouses.
-The second song is “Home Thoughts From Abroad” from the movie Military Wives which is inspired by the Gareth Malone’s 2011 documentary.
+The second song is “Home Thoughts From Abroad” from the movie Military Wives, which is inspired by Gareth Malone’s 2011 documentary.

 Where Ever You Are